Area prices up 0.6 percent over the past six months, up 0.9 percent from a year ago

-Prices in the greater San Diego area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), edged up 0.3 percent in the second half of 2012, the U.S. Bureau of Labor Statistics reported today.
-(See table A.) Regional Commissioner Richard J. Holden noted that the six-month increase was influenced by higher prices for shelter and recreation.
+Prices in the greater San Diego area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), advanced 0.6 percent in the first half of 2013, the U.S. Bureau of Labor Statistics reported today.
+(See table A.) Regional Commissioner Richard J. Holden noted that this latest six-month increase was influenced by higher prices for shelter.
 (Data in this report are not seasonally adjusted.
-Accordingly, month-to-month changes may reflect seasonal influences.)
+Accordingly, six-month-to-six-month changes may reflect seasonal influences.)

-Over the past 12 months, the CPI-U rose 1.5 percent.
+Over the past 12 months, the CPI-U rose 0.9 percent.
 (See chart 1.)
-Energy prices increased 2.0 percent, mainly due to an increase in the price of gasoline.
-The index for all items less food and energy increased 1.9 percent over the year.
+Energy prices advanced 1.0 percent, largely the result of a price increase in natural gas service.
+The index for all items less food and energy increased 1.1 percent over the year.

-Food prices decreased 0.3 percent in the second half of 2012.
+Food prices advanced 0.7 percent in the first half of 2013.
 (See table 1.)
-Prices for food at home declined 1.1 percent for the past six months.
-Prices for food away from home rose 0.8 percent for the same period.
+Prices for food at home rose 0.3 percent for the past six months.
+Prices for food away from home increased 1.2 percent for the same period.

-For the year ending in the second half of 2012, food prices rose 0.4 percent.
-Prices for food at home decreased 1.0 percent during the past 12 months, but prices for food away from home increased 2.6 percent.
+For the year ending in the first half of 2013, food prices increased 0.4 percent.
+Prices for food away from home advanced 2.0 percent during the past 12 months, but prices for food at home declined 0.8 percent.

 All items less food and energy

-Over the year, the index for all items less food and energy advanced 1.9 percent.
-Prices increased for recreation (4.8 percent), medical care (3.4 percent), and shelter (2.1 percent).
+Over the year, the index for all items less food and energy advanced 1.1 percent.
+Prices increased for household furnishings and operations (2.7 percent), medical care (2.2 percent), and shelter (2.1 percent).
 In contrast, lower prices were recorded for recreation (-1.2 percent) and education and communication (-0.9 percent).

 Table A. San Diego CPI-U monthly and annual percent changes (not seasonally adjusted)

-In the second half of 2012, the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) was 243.119, up 0.1 percent.
-The CPI-W increased 1.6 percent over the year.
+In the first half of 2013, the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) was 245.140, up 0.8 percent.
+The CPI-W increased 1.0 percent over the year.

-The first half of 2013 Consumer Price Index for San Diego is scheduled to be released August 15, 2013.
+The second half of 2013 Consumer Price Index for San Diego is scheduled to be released mid-February 2014.